oculus42/short-uuid/README.md

 [alexturek](https://github.com/alexturek).

 ## Previous Release Note Highlights
+5.0.0 drops support for Node 12 and below.
 4.1.0 adds a maxLength value to translators for reference 4.0.1 adds consistent length translation and throws an error if provided an invalid alphabet.
 3.1.1 removed Node 4.x tests.
 Last included Browserify distribution.